Renormalised 3-point functions of stress tensors and conserved currents in CFT: Acknowledgements

 \section{Acknowledgements}

-We thank Claudio Coriano, Emil Mottola, Adam Schwimmer and Stefan Theisen for discussions.
-The work of AB is supported in part by the National Science Foundation of Belgium (FWO) grant G.001.12 Odysseus, by the European Research Council grant ERC-2013-CoG 616732 HoloQosmos, and by the COST Action MP1210 ``The String Theory Universe''.
+We thank Claudio Coriano, Yuri Gusev, Emil Mottola, Adam Schwimmer and Stefan Theisen for discussions.
+The work of AB is supported in part by the National Science Foundation of Belgium (FWO) grant G.001.12 Odysseus, the European Research Council grant ERC-2013-CoG 616732 HoloQosmos, the COST Action MP1210 ``The String Theory Universe'' and the ANR grant Black-dS-String ANR-16-CE31-0004-01.
 The work of PM is supported by the STFC through an Ernest Rutherford Fellowship and the Consolidated Grant, ``M-theory, Cosmology and Quantum Field Theory'', ST/L00044X/1.
 KS is supported in part by the STFC Consolidated Grant, ``Exploring the Limits of the Standard Model and Beyond'', ST/L000296/1, and ``New Frontiers in Particle Physics and Cosmology", ST/P000711/1.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 690575.
 AB and PM thank the University of Southampton, and PM thanks Marjorie Schillo and the University of Leuven for their kind hospitality.